 The status bar is always shown on the Galaxy S21 Home screen.
 You cannot hide it by default.

 There are some icons in the status bar.
 On the left side, you can find notification icons, which usually have corresponding notifications in the notification panel.

-You may check this guide (coming soon) on the meaning of status icons and notification icons on Galaxy S21.
+You may check this guide on the meaning of status icons and notification icons on Galaxy S21.

 2. Edge screen handle

 Since Galaxy S6 Edge, Samsung introduced the notorious and useless curved screen on Galaxy S and Note phones.
-Edge screen was initially designed to use these curved screens.
+The edge screen was initially designed to use these curved screens.